 - a.
-Extenuating circumstances: are cases of accidents, illnesses or other circumstances beyond the control of the student per Title 5 §55024; or - b.
-Extraordinary circumstances: are external factors affecting the College and the student per Title 5, Section 55000 and 58509. - c.
+Extenuating circumstances: circumstances beyond the control of the student affecting ability to complete course(s) per Title 5 §55024; or - b.
+Extraordinary circumstances: are external factors affecting the College and the student affecting ability to complete course(s) per Title 5, Section 55000 and 58509. - c.
 Students with a disability who applied for, but did not receive reasonable accommodation in a timely manner; or - d.
-Students on academic and/or progress probation that for two consecutive semesters have shown academic improvement in a term (achieving no less than a 2.0 grade point average) and met at least 50% completion rate), but still remain on probation; and lastly - e.
+Students on academic and/or progress notice and/or progress probation who have shown academic improvement in a term (achieving no lower than a 2.0 grade point average and met at least 50% completion rate), but still remain on academic notice probation; and lastly - e.
 Students of a Special Program that grants enrollment priority, did not receive it, will need to file a "Special Consideration" petition to the office of Admissions and Records with verification of program participation.